jbric16/FlameForecast_Project/README.md

 Team: [Phoenix Eye or Rocket Hacks](https://www.spaceappschallenge.org/2023/find-a-team/rocket-hacks/)

-A resilient Machine Learning system for forecasting future time-lapsed wildfire events and providing vital notifications to underserved regions with limited internet and power access.
-This pioneering solution harnesses LoRa communication technology to deliver timely alerts, fortifying community safety.
+A resilient Machine Learning system designed to forecast the trajectory of wildfires and provide vital notifications to underserved regions with limited internet and power access.
+This pioneering solution leverages LoRa communication technology to deliver timely alerts, thereby enhancing community safety.

 ## Map of Contents
 1. [About the project](#About-the-project)